Add to your Claude Code skills

 cargo build --release

-The binary will be available at target/release/code-assistant.
+The binary lands at target/release/code-assistant.
+See the

 {